Akshaykannansk/flicktrack/README.md

 ### 1. Set up Supabase & Prisma

-This project uses a Supabase-hosted PostgreSQL database with the Prisma ORM.
+This project uses a Supabase-hosted PostgreSQL database with the Prisma ORM for data storage and Supabase for authentication.

 1.  **Create a Supabase Project**: Go to [supabase.com](https://supabase.com), sign in, and create a new project.

+2.  **Create `.env` File**: Create a file named `.env` in the root of the project.
+You will need to get the following keys from your Supabase project dashboard:
-2.  **Get Database Connection String**: In your Supabase project dashboard, navigate to **Project Settings > Database**.
+    *   **Database Connection String**: Navigate to **Project Settings > Database**.
 Under "Connection string," find the **PostgreSQL connection string**.
-You will need this for the next step.
-3.  **Create `.env` File**: Create a file named `.env` in the root of the project.
-Add your connection string to it. **Important**: You must add `?pgbouncer=true&connection_limit=1` to the end of the connection string to use Prisma's connection pooling correctly with Supabase.
-You also need your TMDB and Clerk keys.
+You must add `?pgbouncer=true&connection_limit=1` to the end of the connection string to use Prisma's connection pooling correctly.
+    *   **Project URL & Anon Key**: Navigate to **Project Settings > API**.
+Find your Project URL and anon public key.
+    *   **TMDB API Key**: You'll also need an API key from The Movie Database (TMDB).
+You can get one from [https://www.themoviedb.org/settings/api](https://www.themoviedb.org/settings/api).

+    Your `.env` file should look like this:

     ```env
     # Get from Supabase Project Settings > Database.
 Add `?pgbouncer=true&connection_limit=1` to the end.
     DATABASE_URL="your_supabase_connection_string"

+    # Get from Supabase Project Settings > API
+    NEXT_PUBLIC_SUPABASE_URL=your_project_url
+    NEXT_PUBLIC_SUPABASE_ANON_KEY=your_anon_public_key

     # Get from https://www.themoviedb.org/settings/api
     TMDB_API_KEY=your_tmdb_api_key

-    # Get from https://dashboard.clerk.com -> Your Application -> API Keys
-    NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=your_clerk_publishable_key
-    CLERK_SECRET_KEY=your_clerk_secret_key
     ```

-4.  **Sync Database Schema**: With your `.env` file configured, run the following command to sync the Prisma schema with your Supabase database.
+3.  **Sync Database Schema**: With your `.env` file configured, run the following command to sync the Prisma schema with your Supabase database.
 This will create all the necessary tables.

     ```bash
     npx prisma db push
     ```

-### 2. Configure Clerk (Important for Social Login & Bio)

-To allow users to update their bio and connect social media accounts, you need to configure custom fields and OAuth providers in your Clerk Dashboard.

-*   **Bio Field**:
-    1. Go to your Clerk Dashboard.
-    2. Navigate to **Users > User & Organization Settings**.
-    3. Under "Custom user attributes", add a new attribute.
-    4. Set the **Name** to `bio`.
-    5. Set the **Type** to `Text`.
-    6. Make sure it is a **Public** attribute.
-    This will automatically add a "Bio" field to the "Edit Profile" page for your users.

-*   **Social Connections**:
-    1. In your Clerk Dashboard, go to **User & Authentication > Social Connections**.
-    2. Enable the providers you want to support (e.g., Google, GitHub).
-Follow the setup instructions for each.
-    These will then appear as options on the user's "Edit Profile" page.

-### 3. Start the Application
+### 2. Start the Application

 With Docker running, open your terminal and run the following command from the project root: